LesnyRumcajs/grpc_bench/README.md

 ### Parameter recommendations
 * `GRPC_BENCHMARK_DURATION` should not be too small.
 Some implementations need a *warm-up* before achieving their optimal performance and most real-life gRPC services are expected to be long running processes.
 From what we measured, **300s** should be enough.
 * `GRPC_SERVER_CPUS` + `GRPC_CLIENT_CPUS` should not exceed total number of cores on the machine.
 The reason for this is that you don't want the `ghz` client to steal precious CPU cycles from the service under test.
 Keep in mind that having the `GRPC_CLIENT_CPUS` too low may not saturate the service in some of the more performant implementations.
-Also keep in mind limitting the number of `GRPC_SERVER_CPUS` to 1 will severely hamper the performance for some technologies - is running a service on 1 CPU your use case?
+Also keep in mind limiting the number of `GRPC_SERVER_CPUS` to 1 will severely hamper the performance for some technologies - is running a service on 1 CPU your use case?
 It may be, but keep in mind eventual load balancer also incurs some costs.

-Other parameters wil depend on your use-case.
+Other parameters will depend on your use-case.
 Choose wisely.

 # Results
 You can find our sample results in the [Wiki](https://github.com/LesnyRumcajs/grpc_bench/wiki).
 Be sure to run the benchmarks yourself if you have sufficient hardware, especially for multi-core scenarios.